-A Portrait of Emily Price - Katherine Reay
+A Portrait of Emily Price by Katherine Reay

 Genre: Fiction; Contemporary; Chick Lit